Feline arterial thromboembolism: Therapy

 Inhibiting the formation of further blood clots, thrombosis prophylaxis, is the second important pillar of FATE treatment.
 It should be carried out as early as possible.
-For this purpose, agents to inhibit hemostasis such as low-molecular-weight heparins are used first, along with agents to prevent platelet aggregation (thrombocyte aggregation) such as aspirin and clopidogrel.
-For long-term prophylaxis, clopidogrel is preferably administered because it significantly prolongs survival compared with aspirin.
+For this purpose, agents to inhibit hemostasis, such as low-molecular-weight heparins are used first, along with agents to prevent platelet aggregation, such as aspirin and clopidogrel.
+For long-term prophylaxis, clopidogrel is preferred, because it significantly prolongs survival compared with aspirin.
 The use of the active ingredient rivaroxaban as another effective drug is also being discussed.
 A 2021 study was able to show that the combination of clopidogrel and rivaroxaban is an effective recurrence prophylaxis.

 Cats in congestive heart failure are given supplemental oxygen to compensate for the hypoxia.
-High doses of furosemide are used to reduce preload and afterload and thus unload the heart.
-In advanced heart disease with ventricular dilatation (DCM) or heart disease with cardiac wall thickening (DCM), pumping efficiency can be improved with pimobendan, possibly also with dobutamine.
-Pimobendan also increases blood flow in the left atrium and heart ear to a small extent and additionally improves atrial function.
-On the other hand, if there is no congestive heart failure but reduced blood flow (perfusion), then intravenous therapy are infused.
-In the case of underlying hyperthyroidism, thyrostatic drugs such as thiamazole or carbimazole are administered.
+High doses of furosemide are used to reduce preload and afterload and thus relieve the heart.
+In advanced heart disease with dilated cardiomyopathy (DCM) or HCM, pumping efficiency can be improved with pimobendan, and possibly also with dobutamine.
+Pimobendan also slightly increases blood flow in the left atrium and atrial appendage and additionally improves atrial function.
+On the other hand, if there is no congestive heart failure but there is reduced blood flow, then electrolytes are infused.
+In the case of underlying hyperthyroidism, thyrostatic drugs, such as thiamazole or carbimazole, are administered.

 The benefit of external heat application in cats with hypothermia is controversial.
-Often the anterior part of the body has a normal temperature and the undertemperature only affects the posterior part and thus also the rectum, where body temperature is normally measured in cats.
-Measurement in the axillary region or in the ear is unreliable.
-However, comparison between axillary and rectal temperature at least provides clues to distinguish between local and general undertemperature.
+Often, the anterior part of the body has a normal temperature, and hypothermia only affects the posterior part and thus also the rectum, where body temperature is normally measured in cats, since measurement in the axillary region or in the ear is unreliable.
+However, comparison between axillary and rectal temperature may help distinguish between local and general hypothermia.
 In the case of the latter, an application of heat is indicated.

-The obvious treatment, reopening of the vessel by drug dissolution (thrombolysis) or invasive removal of the clot (thrombectomy), as long established in human medicine for occlusive diseases such as cerebral infarction or myocardial infarction, provides unsatisfactory results in cats and is therefore no longer recommended.
-Thrombolysis with streptokinase, urokinase or tissue-type plasminogen activator has not improved treatment success in various studies.
-This usually results in frequently fatal reperfusion injury, hyperkalemia, metabolic acidosis, kidney failure, and bleeding, so that the survival rate is often lower than with conservative treatment.
-In human medicine, such treatments are only performed in highly specialized facilities (cardiac centers, stroke units) with a high level of personnel and equipment.
-Surgical removal of the thrombus is also rarely performed in veterinary medicine because of the associated risks, although it can be successful in individual cases.
-It is associated with the same complications as thrombolysis and is therefore no longer recommended.
-Therefore, the current focus is on endogenous dissolution of the clot and thus spontaneous revascularization, which occurs quickly enough in just under 40% of cases.
+The obvious treatment, reopening of the vessel by thrombolysis or thrombectomy, which has long been established in human medicine for occlusive diseases such as cerebral infarction or myocardial infarction, provides unsatisfactory results in cats and is therefore no longer recommended.

+Various studies have shown that thrombolysis with streptokinase, urokinase or tissue-type plasminogen activator has not improved treatment success.
+Instead, it usually results in frequently fatal reperfusion injury, hyperkalemia, metabolic acidosis, kidney failure, and bleeding, such that the survival rate is often lower than it is with conservative treatment.
+Surgical removal of the thrombus is rarely performed in veterinary medicine because of the associated risks, although it can be successful in individual cases.
+It is associated with the same complications as thrombolysis and is, therefore, no longer recommended.
+In human medicine, such treatments are only performed in highly specialized facilities with a high level of personnel and equipment.

+Current treatment for cats focuses on endogenous dissolution of the clot and thus spontaneous revascularization, which occurs quickly enough in just under 40% of cases.